Maia Hirsch

 Short Bio:

-I am a Venezuelan robotics engineer and wearable technology designer, currently pursuing my PhD in Robotics at Cornell University.
-My research focuses on the fit and grounding of wearable technologies, integrating sensors and actuators into fabrics for applications in space suit technology and human-robot interaction.
+I am a Venezuelan robotics engineer and wearable technology designer, currently pursuing a PhD in Robotics at Cornell University.
+My research focuses on wearable systems, specifically the fit and grounding of sensors and actuators on the human body to enable reliable, adaptive physical interaction for human-computer interaction and haptic feedback.

 Photo by Margaret Valera